-Gerai (Stalls) : The stalls in Malaysia aren’t necessarily set up in an area in a group like a hawker centre.
-Sometimes you find only a single stall being set up on the side of the road, for example the Fried Banana stall (Goreng Pisang) or an actual road side restaurant (Mamak Stall)
+Gerai (Stalls) : The stalls in Malaysia aren’t necessarily set up in an area in a group like a hawker center.
+Sometimes you find only a single stall being set up on the side of the road, for example, the Fried Banana stall (Goreng Pisang) or an actual roadside restaurant (Mamak Stall)

-Food Truck/Cart : The food truck concept have been in Malaysia way before it was even a thing.
-Vendors would cart food items such as Ice Creams , Breads (Mamak Roti) , Lok Lok and Sweet Soft Rice Vermicelli (Putu Mayam).
+Food Truck/Cart : The food truck concept has been in Malaysia way before it was even a thing.
+Vendors would cart food items such as Ice Creams, Breads (Mamak Roti) , Lok Lok and Sweet Soft Rice Vermicelli (Putu Mayam).
 These vendors would drive around housing areas to sell their food.
-Of course times have changes and the hipster style food truck are mostly what you will find.
+Of course, times have changed and the hipster style food truck is mostly what you will find.

-We visit Malaysia every year to see our family and friends and embark on culinary exploration of its food.
-With Malaysian food regularly making into the World’s ‘must try food’ list, here we present 15 reasons why Malaysia indeed has one of the best street food culture.
+We visit Malaysia every year to see our family and friends and embark on a culinary exploration of its food.
+With Malaysian food regularly making into the World’s ‘must try food’ list, here we present 15 reasons why Malaysia indeed has one of the best street food cultures.